Think beards are boring? Think again. This list of twenty mind-blowing facial hair facts is going to make you not believe your eyes.

 Just because you don’t see the stubble, doesn’t mean there wouldn’t be follicles in the facial hair area.

-If you can’t grow a beard, it means that you are either not producing enough testosterone and DHT (the beard growth fueling androgens) or your androgen receptors in the facial hair area are not sensitive enough so that the hormones could enter DNA.
+If you can’t grow a beard, it means that you are either not producing enough testosterone and DHT (the beard hormones) or your androgen receptors in the facial hair area are not sensitive enough so that the hormones could enter DNA.

 2. Beards were Once Prescribed